idchaincoin/Idchaincoin-MultiMN/README.md

 Now StartMasternode in VPS with Service:

-`systemctl start idchaincoin` (Start your MN which is create with main_node <a href="https://github.com/idchaincoin/IdchaincoinMNScript/blob/main/idchaincoin-18.04-20.04-mn.sh">idchaincoin-18.04-20.04-mn.sh</a> script)
+`systemctl start idchaincoin` (Starts your MN which was created with main_node <a href="https://github.com/idchaincoin/IdchaincoinMNScript/blob/main/idchaincoin-18.04-20.04-mn.sh">idchaincoin-18.04-20.04-mn.sh</a> script)

-Below 3 MN which is create with `multimn` script.
+Below 3 MN which was created with `multimn` script.
 ```
 systemctl start   idchaincoin-1.service
 systemctl start   idchaincoin-2.service
 systemctl start   idchaincoin-3.service
 ```

-That's all now your MN start.
+That's all now your MN's have all started.